open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 MutationConfig that would perform either operation based on the referencing Object.

-Once these values are defined, we would follow the same principles outilned in the Localization [## Decision Outcome](localization.md#decision-outcome).
+Once these values are defined, we would follow the same principles outlined in the Localization [## Decision Outcome](localization.md#decision-outcome).

 ## Decision Outcome